-Applicants are encouraged to provide evidence as to how they will promote equality and inclusion.
+Applicants are encouraged to provide evidence as to how they will promote equality and diversity.
 Where relevant and appropriate, the licensing authority will take such evidence into account and give it due weight in the licensing process.

-92. Islington has a diverse resident and visitor population and that is reflected in the wide range of successful licensed business in the area, offering multi-cultural food and entertainment and accessible venues.
-In our role as the licensing authority, we aim to encourage applicants to promote diversity, accessibility and including to provision of accessible facilities such as community toilets, whilst fulfilling their legal obligations under the Equality legislation.
+Islington has a diverse resident and visitor population and that is reflected in the wide range of successful licensed business in the area, offering multi-cultural food and entertainment and accessible venues.
+In our role as the licensing authority, we aim to encourage applicants to promote diversity and accessibility whilst fulfilling their legal obligations under the Equality legislation.

-- 93. When designing new premises the provision of toilet facilities should reflect the diverse range of needs of customers and staff so that everyone has access to facilities that they feel comfortable with including a mixture of sex specific and gender neutral toilets.
-Where gender neutral toilets are provided they should have floor to ceiling partitions with the provision of hand washing and sanitary hygiene facilities.
-There should also be consideration of the ratio of female toilets to minimise queuing. - 94.
 In certain cases, the requirement to promote equality and diversity will directly engage the licensing objectives.
 In others, an applicant's evidenced commitment to promoting equality and diversity may signify a high standard of corporate social responsibility.
 This may help to demonstrate that they can also be trusted to promote the licensing objectives.
 As such, applicants are encouraged to provide evidence as to how they will promote equality and diversity.
 Where relevant and appropriate, the licensing authority will take such evidence into account and give due weight in the licensing process.